codemagic-ci-cd/codemagic-docs/content/knowledge-base/common-Google-Play-Errors.md

 - `You uploaded an APK or Android App Bundle that was signed in debug mode`
   - You need to sign your APK or Android App Bundle in release mode instead of debug mode.
   - Set your signing configuration in `build.gradle` in release mode.
-Refer [this](../code-signing/android-code-signing/#option-2-configure-signing-using-environment-variables) for more information.
+Refer to [this](../code-signing/android-code-signing/#option-2-configure-signing-using-environment-variables) for more information.

 - `APKs are not allowed for this application`
    - APK is not allowed by Google anymore.
 Instead generate Android App Bundles(.aab).
 Check [this](https://android-developers.googleblog.com/2021/06/the-future-of-android-app-bundles-is.html) out.